-If you want to score a leaner and stronger physique, adding a good back workout to your training is a surefire way to get there.
+If you want to score a leaner and stronger physique, you need effective workout routines.

 I decided to create a list of kettlebell back exercises that will help you build an ultra-strong back in no time.